tcheeric/nostr-client/README.md

 ## Writing the Client Code

 ### Maven dependency
-To use the **nostr-java** library in your project, add the following dependency to your `pom.xml` file:
+To use the **nostr-java** library in the project, I add the following dependency to the `pom.xml` file:
 ```xml
         <dependency>
             <groupId>nostr-java</groupId>